hanabi/hanabi.github.io/Reference.md

   * if the color matches a suit that is already completely played or accounted for
 * Additionally, *BGA Play Clues* are "turned on" for number saves on dark rainbow 3 and dark rainbow 4 specifically.
 * Note that in variants where a black color clues is available, dark rainbow 3 and dark rainbow 4 must always be saved with a black color clue.

+### The Negative Prompt

+* This convention applies to the *Dual-Color (6 Suits)* variant.
+* In this variant, since negative color information conveys just as much information as positive color information, you should include that when deciding which card to play into a *Prompt*.
+* For example:
+  * Alice has a red card in slot 1 and a red card in slot 2.
+  * Alice is *Prompted* for a mahogany 2.
+(Mahogany is composed of red and black.)
+  * Normally, Alice would play slot 1, since *Prompts* promise the left-most card.
+  * However, Alice's slot 1 card has no negative clues, and her slot slot 2 card has a negative yellow clue.
+  * Thus, this is a *Negative Prompt* and Alice plays slot 2 instead of slot 1.

 ### Color Blind Conventions